meliasoque/lab_1/README.md

 # Lab 1

-This is the first data lab for UCB MIDS w203.
-The assignment prompt is in `united_states_election_lab.pdf`.
+This repository holds the materials for the first lab in UC Berkeley MIDS w203.